blairun/FinancialDo/README.md

 #### Sandbox vs real financial data

 By default, all user accounts use the Plaid sandbox environment.
-To connect to real financial data, you will need to open the User table in the database (via SQL or with a database manager like DBeaver) and change the user's "PlaidEnv" field from "sandbox" to "development".
+To connect to real financial data, you will need to open the User table in the database (with a CLI tool or a database manager like DBeaver) and change the user's "PlaidEnv" field from "sandbox" to "development".
 Each of the user's new Plaid connections will now use up 1 of your 100 Plaid developer Items.

 ---